 Kristen Dotti earned her bachelor’s degree in Environmental Education from Prescott College and her master’s in Biology from Northern Arizona University.
 Her graduate thesis resolved the species relationships of the genus Lysopomia through field collection of plants in the Andes Mountains and morphological and genetic laboratory analysis of those samples.
-She has been teaching math and science education for more than 25 years in public and private institutions.
-While teaching middle school, high school and university level science she has focused on redesigning courses in such a way that students take responsibility for their own exploration of learning.
-She has written General, AP and IB curricula for Biology, Anatomy and Physiology, and Environmental Science, all of which use polymodal techniques to engage students and demand higher-order thinking.
-All AP and IB curricula exceed the objectives, skills and content requirements of the Next Generation Science Standards, STEAM, Advanced Placement College Board and International Baccalaureate programs.
-Kristen currently lives at Verde Valley School in Sedona, AZ helping the boarding school faculty utilize their best practices in teaching IB students in 9-12 grade.
-When she is not on-site at her home school, she works as an educational consultant and trainer traveling to schools and districts seeking to raise the level of critical thinking in their science program.
+She has been teaching math and science education for more than 33 years in public and private institutions.
+While teaching middle school, high school, and university-level science she has focused on redesigning courses in such a way that students take responsibility for their own exploration of learning.
+She has written General, AP, and IB curricula for Biology, Anatomy and Physiology, and Environmental Science, all of which use polymodal techniques to engage students and demand higher-order thinking.
+Kristen currently lives in Asheville, NC where she teaches full-time in the Biology Department at the University of North Carolina Asheville.
+When she is not hiking and biking with her dogs, she can be found coaching teachers online or traveling to schools all over the world as an educational consultant, IB workshop leader, and professional development trainer.